NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: NORA-Surge: Hindcast evaluation and statistics

 The areas that are most influenced by storm surges in the area covered by our hindcast are the coast of the United Kingdom, the Netherlands, the West Coast of Denmark, the area around Lofoten in Norway and the Russian coast between the Kola Peninsula and Novaya Zemlya.
 Generally, as shown in Figure \ref{fig:nora-surge_stats}, these areas contain both the highest and lowest values of storm surge in the hindcast period, and hence also the largest ranges of storm surge.
 The largest minimum value for storm surge in the hindcast, as can be seen in Figure \ref{fig:zeta_min}, is $-2.60~m$, and is found on the south eastern coast of the UK, near the mouth of the river Thames.
-The largest value for maximum storm surge, as shown in Figure \ref{fig:zeta_max}, is $3.92~m$, and is located in the German Bight near the mouth of the river Elbe close to Hamburg in Germany.
+The largest value for maximum storm surge, as shown in Figure \ref{fig:zeta_max}, is $3.92~m$, and is located in the German Bight, near the mouth of the river Elbe close to Hamburg (Germany).
 This area is a hot spot for storm surges, and also includes the largest storm surge range in the hindcast of $5.65~m$, as seen in Figure \ref{fig:zeta_range}.
 Generally, the southeastern part of the North Sea is an area of large storm surge activity, as is also illustrated by the large values of standard deviation for the DE, NL and DK stations in Figure \ref{fig:stddev_obs_mod}.

-We acknowledge the fact that a 43-year long hindcast is not a sufficiently long period of time to provide robust statistics of extreme water levels by direct analysis and extraction of extremes from the model results.
+A 43-year long hindcast is not sufficiently long to provide robust statistics of extreme water levels by direct analysis and extraction of extremes from the model results.
 We have therefore performed a statistical analysis based on annual (block) maxima of the hindcast dataset and calculated the 100-year Return Value Estimates (RVE) of minimum and maximum storm surge for the model domain by fitting a Gumbel distribution \citep{gumbel1958statistics} to the annual minima and maxima, respectively.
-As presented by \citet{col01} the cumulative distribution function (CDF) of the block maxima formed from a random sequence of independent variables and identically distributed (IID) variables will follow the Generalized Extreme Value (GEV) distribution,
+As shown by \citet{col01}, the cumulative distribution function (CDF) of the block maxima formed from a random sequence of independent variables and identically distributed (IID) variables will follow the Generalized Extreme Value (GEV) distribution,